 Companies share standardized messages electronically.
 Data interchange between business partners takes place automatically.
 This process is known as Electronic Data Interchange (EDI).

 EDI enables companies to convert business data such as orders, delivery notes, bills, and article catalogs from their in-house ERP system into structured, standardized data and to relay it electronically in seconds.
-The most frequently used standard data format is the UN’s UN/EDIFACT message (United Nations Electronic Data Interchange For Administration, Commerce and Transport).
+The data goes directly from one ERP system to another – companywide and globally.
+Manual processing is eliminated, errors are reduced and processes are accelerated.